Here's The Deal On The New Pills For Treating COVID

-The medications are likely to be available by prescription at your local pharmacy, and “everybody knows how to swallow a pill,” he said.
+The antiviral medications will be available by prescription at your local pharmacy, and “everybody knows how to swallow a pill,” he said.

 Here’s what else you should know about these new treatments for COVID.

-Overall, about 14% of people taking the placebo were hospitalized compared with 7% of those taking molnupiravir.
-There were no deaths in the molnupiravir group, but eight deaths in the placebo group.
+Overall, about 9.7% of people taking the placebo were hospitalized or died according to a full analysis of the results, compared with 6.8% of those taking molnupiravir.

 In a clinical trial of Paxlovid, the drug reduced the risk of hospitalization or death by 89%.
 In that study, about 3,000 people with mild to moderate symptoms and at least one risk factor for developing severe illness were supposed to take the drug or a placebo, but the study was halted early because it was so clearly effective.